EverWinter23/skynet/LOG.md

 not have `ssh-server` for incoming connections.

     sudo apt install openssh-server
-`ssh-server` by default runs on port 22.
+`ssh-server` runs on port 22, by default, but support for port forwarding has also been added because on android devices the SFTP server runs on port 2222.

 **Windows**